 2. Talk to strangers: Keep an eye out for your own oyster-fishermen in your day-to-day life.
 Who looks interesting?
 Who could you reasonably strike up a conversation with, and ask about their work?
 Cultivate curiosity in the lives and perspectives of other people, and watch your own world burst open as a result.

 3. Become a Meetup person: www.meetup.com is one of the best resources we know for finding new and interesting people in your area.
 Find an event related to something you're interested in (even if it could never, ever be a realistic career path) and go.
 Make some new friends.
 Tell them about your career change plans.
 Get curious.
 Have some fun.

 4. Get accountable: Inertia is the arch-enemy of career change, and it feeds on isolation.
 So stop trying to do this alone.
 Ask a friend to become your career change accountability partner.
 Meet up, or jump on the phone every week and agree on an action to take before your next session.
 It's much harder to avoid your shift when someone else is watching.

 5. Write love letters to inspiring humans: Connection is a muscle – it gets stronger the more you use it.
 So once you've started building it up in small ways with the people you know, have some fun by flexing it with the big guns.
 Who runs a business or a company or a charity that really inspires you?
 Send them an email letting them know that you love their work, and see what happens.

-6. Consider our Career Change Launch Pad (kicking off again in February 2017): If you're really ready to take on people-powering your shift in a big way this year, check out our Launch Pad.
+6. Consider our Career Change Launch Pad: If you're really ready to take on people-powering your shift in a big way this year, check out our Launch Pad.
 It's a high-intensity, high-impact, eight-week online programme focused entirely on surrounding you with committed, wonderful career changers just like you, and teaching you the skills and techniques you need to connect your way into work you love.

 "I've never felt more supported or energised by a group of people before" – Rachel, Launch Pad participant.